 Matthew J. Geyer focuses his practice on prosecuting complex antitrust class actions involving price fixing, unlawful monopolization, and other anticompetitive practices.
 He has represented clients throughout various stages of the litigation process, from complaints and motions to dismiss through discovery, summary judgment, and settlement.

-Prior to joining Robins Kaplan LLP, Matthew worked as a litigator in the New York office of a large international law firm, where he focused his practice on antitrust, professional liability, and general litigation matters.
+Prior to joining Robins Kaplan LLP, Mr. Geyer worked as a litigator in the New York office of a large international law firm, where he focused his practice on antitrust, professional liability, and general litigation matters.
 From 2017-2018, he served as a judicial law clerk to the Hon.
 Thomas C. Wheeler of the United States Court of Federal Claims.